namiaginyan/Maglan-Challenge/README.md

 #Note:

-"command line url list.txt" contains the URLs input for the command line, and their output is report_commandline.json and report_commandline.csv
+"command_line_url_list.txt" contains the URLs input for the command line, and its output is report_commandline.json and report_commandline.csv

-"text file urls.txt" is the text file input, and its output is report_textfile.json and report_textfile.csv
+"text_file_urls.txt" is the text file input, and its output is report_textfile.json and report_textfile.csv